5 Tips For Safe Skiing

 5 Tips To Survive On The Slopes This Winter

-Many of us will be heading for the slopes this winter, but how do we make sure we come back injury free?
+Many of us will be heading for the slopes this winter, or for some - this summer.. but how do we make sure we come back injury free?

 Skiing and snowboarding are a fantastic form of exercise, challenging both our muscles and our cardio vascular system in an extremely enjoyable way.
 Both require a significant amount of strength and endurance but unfortunately, most of us have not prepared enough in advance to meet the demands of what is required.

 Most of the injuries we see in the clinic are actually not as a result of a sudden traumatic injury.
 The most common injuries are a result of an imbalance between the loads/stresses we put through our body versus their ability to tolerate that load.

 Skiing/snowboarding tends to be something we do suddenly and are on the mountain for 5 hours or so for 6 days a week straight.
 That is a dramatic and sudden change in the load and demands we put through our body.
 This increase in demand can cause the tissues to become sensitive and painful.
 This then causes them to lose their ability to cope and can mean that everyday activities can start to aggravate them.